tez-capital/docs.tez.capital_content/en/tezpay/tutorial/_index.md

 have been broadcasted in the terminal (ie, the example above did not send notifications because that was not set up).

-### Using TezPay: Step 4 - Running a Continuous Payout
+### Using TezPay: Step 4 - Running a Continual Payout

 To use the TezPay application to send a payment will require 1 line of code and one additional confirmation while it runs.

-To run TezPay in continuous mode, run the command:
+To run TezPay in continual mode, run the command:

-   `./tezpay continuous`
+   `./tezpay continual`
    | ![<Run TezPay in continuous mode>](/tezpay/tutorial/tezpayImage20Continual.png) |
    |-|

+Running in continual mode will start its first payment a little bit after the current cycle (one during which you launched it) finishes and the next one begins (usually around 30-60 minutes after the beginning of the new cycle).

+If you would like to start in continual mode but still need to pay your delegators for last cycle, run the command from Step 3. first and then launch TezPay in continual mode.

 ### Using TezPay: Step 5 - Keeping TezPay Up-to-Date